Buffer

 This buffer implementation can be used to read from or write to memory like you would do with a stream.

-This allows the use of cx_stream_copy() (see Data Streams) to copy contents from one buffer to another, or from a file or network streams to the buffer and vice versa.
+This allows the use of cx_stream_copy() (see Data Streams) to copy contents from one buffer to another, or from a file or network stream to the buffer and vice versa.

-More features for convenient use of the buffer can be enabled, like automatic memory management, automatic resizing of the buffer space, or automatic flushing of contents.
+More features for convenient use of the buffer can be enabled, like automatic memory management, or automatic resizing of the buffer space.

 Example